Connect with us

 Jomo Kenyatta International Airport, the busiest airfield in East Africa, is set for a major upgrade that will gift it a second runway.

-Construction of the new runway — which will be bigger than the existing one — will commence later this year, according to the Kenya Airports Authority’s managing director Jonny Anderson.
+Construction of the new runway — bigger than the existing one — will commence later this year, according to the Kenya Airports Authority’s managing director Jonny Anderson.

-Mr Anderson was recently quoted by the Business Daily as saying that the Sh37 billion runway is expected to nearly double the movement of aircraft from 25 to 45 per hour hence minimising delays caused by misadventures on path.
+Mr Anderson recently said the Sh37 billion runway will nearly double the movement of aircraft from 25 to 45 per hour, minimising delays caused by misadventures on the path.

 “The new runway will be an upgrade of the existing one.
-This will be a category two runway that conforms to international standards,” said Mr Andersen.
+This will be a category two runway that conforms to international standards,” he said.

-Mr Andersen noted that the existing runway, which was built in the 1970s, does not put into consideration future advancement in technology.
+Mr Andersen noted that the existing runway, which was built in the 1970s, does not take into consideration future advancements in technology.

 The technology of the new runway, according to a statement from the KAA, will meet the International Civil Aviation Organisation’s (ICAO) Category II specifications, which will enable operations in bad weather thus avoiding diversion of aircraft.

-The proposed design of the project is for a 4.8 kilometre long and 75 metre wide runway.
-The current runway is 60 metres wide and 4.2 kilometres long.
+The proposed design of the project is for a 4.8 km long and 75 km wide runway.
+The current runway is 60 metres wide and 4.2 km long.

 Some of the attributes that will come with the new runway include fog lights on the landing path.
 Presently, the runway is only lit on the sides.

-In bad weather, aircraft have to be diverted to Moi International Airport in Eldoret or Entebbe International Airport in Uganda as they cannot be allowed to land at the airport for safety reasons.
+In bad weather, aircraft have to be diverted to Moi International Airport in Eldoret or Entebbe International Airport in Uganda as they cannot land at the airport for safety reasons.

 Officials have in the past stated that the second runway will allow for continuous airport operations should an aircraft incident render the existing runway unusable.